-Maryland's Chesapeake Bay Phosphorus Reduction Act of 2009 mandated that only low phosphorus fertilizer may be applied to turf.
+Maryland's Chesapeake Bay Phosphorus Reduction Act of 2009 mandated that only low phosphorus fertilizer may be labeled and sold for use on established turf.
 Low phosphorus is defined as having 5 percent or less P_2O_5 .
 The legislation also established labeling and reporting requirements.
-High phosphorus fertilizer is prohibited from being labeled for use on turf (for example, 10-10-10), and spreader
+High phosphorus fertilizer is prohibited from being labeled for use on turf.